Maxnor899/fss-clicks-collection/README_What_Are_Clicks.md

 - You may hear the clicks immediately.
 - Or you may need to keep the cursor moving for a short while before they appear.
-- In some cases, the clicks may not appear at all.
+- In most cases, the clicks may not appear at all.

 ---